-The City of Burnside is upgrading public street lighting with Light Emitting Diodes (LED) technology to improve efficiency and lower energy consumption.
+From January to April 2019 the City of Burnside upgraded the City's public street lighting with Light Emitting Diodes (LED) technology to improve efficiency and lower energy consumption.

-The City of Burnside has approximately 4,900 public lights, and this project will upgrade just over 4,100 of them.
+The City of Burnside has approximately 4,900 public lights, and this project involved upgrading 3665 street lights.

 Why replace street lights across the City of Burnside?

 To improve our street lighting network, reduce energy consumption, help reduce our greenhouse gas emissions and reduce maintenance costs.

 Street lighting is the single largest source of greenhouse gas emissions by Local Government in Australia.
 Not only do LEDs provide better light, they reduce our energy consumption and reduce Council’s carbon footprint by 9,500 tonnes of greenhouse emissions (tC0₂-e) a year.

 The savings in maintenance costs are estimated to be $9.4 million over the life of these assets.